Thinking about buying an iPad? Learn all about your iPad purchase options in this free lesson.

 So you want an iPad

 Apple's iPad has become a widely popular device since its launch in 2010.
 Before you purchase an iPad, however, you should familiarize yourself with the different options you have to choose from.
-This includes choosing between the Wi-Fi and cellular model and where you're going to purchase your iPad—either online, from Apple, or from another retailer.
+This includes choosing between the Wi-Fi and cellular model, as well as where you'll purchase your iPad: either online, from Apple, or from another retailer.